AdamKobus/compose-navigation/README.md

 ### Blocking navigation methods

 `NavigationConsumer` has suspend versions of its `offer` methods.
-Thanks to this, you can block your coroutine until backstack actually changes.
+Thanks to this, you can block your coroutine until back stack actually changes.

 ### Navigation actions and graphs definitions that are easy to read